jcastrence/CobbleWallet/README.md

 # CobbleWallet
-Cobble Wallet is a CLI Bitcoin Wallet
-Cobble Wallet is currently still in early development
+Cobble Wallet is a CLI Bitcoin Wallet and is currently still in early development